AdobeDocs/commerce-testing/src/pages/guide/static/index.md

 To run the static tests on a subset of files, create a new testsuite for phpunit:

-1. From the Magento base directory navigate to `dev/tests/static/testsuite/Magento/Test`
+1. From the application root directory navigate to `dev/tests/static/testsuite/Magento/Test`

 1. Create a copy of the `Php` folder on the same directory and rename it to `Local`